Gadani: Ship-breaking

-The Gadani Ship Breaking Yard is the world's third largest ship breaking yard, and is located immediately south of the town, along a 10 km stretch of beach, with 132 ship-breaking plots.
+The Gadani Ship Breaking Yard is among the world's largest ship breaking yards and is located immediately south of the town, occupying a 10 km stretch of beach divided into 132 ship-breaking plots.

-In the 1980s, Gadani was the largest ship-breaking yard in the world, with more than 30,000 direct employees.
-However, competition from newer facilities in Alang, India and Chittagong, Bangladesh resulted in a significant reduction in output.
-It now produces less than one fifth of the scrap it produced in the 1980s.
-The recent reduction in taxes on scrap metal has led to a modest resurgence of output at Gadani, which now employs around 6,000 workers.
+During the 1980s, the yard was reportedly the largest of its kind in the world and is said to have employed more than 30,000 workers directly.
+Subsequent competition from newer facilities at Alang in India and Chittagong in Bangladesh contributed to a marked decline in throughput, and the yard's output later fell to less than one-fifth of its 1980s level.
+A reduction in taxes on scrap metal has been credited with a partial recovery, and the yard is reported in 2001 to employ around 2,000 workers.